LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

    Spy points set.
    yes

+Note that setting a line number spy point will remove any existing log point for the same location.

 Line numbers and predicate spy points can be removed by using the debugger ``nospy/1`` predicate.
 The argument can be a spy point, a list of spy points, or a non-instantiated variable in which case all